DDoS/Golite/doc/report.md

 As you can see, the `endIf` block was made unreachable and was removed.
 The unreachable statements in `startFor` were also removed.
 The `main`'s first block now explicitly jumps to the next.

-It might not be obvious how this transformation solve the problem with the `endIf` block.
-First we have to observe that void-returning function never have this issue, since they always end with a `return` statement (we make it explicit).
+It might not be obvious how this transformation solves the problem of the `endIf` block.
+First we have to observe that void-returning functions never have this issue, since they always end with a `return` statement (we make it explicit).
 Thus there always is a statement at the very end of the function.
-For value-returning functions, we have to remember that we valid the return paths in the type-checker.
+For value-returning functions, we have to remember that we validated the return paths in the type-checker.
 This means that there will always be terminator(s) in the path to `endIf`.
 Then all we need to do is to remove the unreachable statements until those terminator(s) are the last block(s).

 ### Runtime

 There are a few operation in Golite which are rather complicated to implement in LLVM IR directly.
 Some of them are simply too verbose.
 Instead we can implement them in C (or any other compiled language) to make our lives easier.
+During the compilation process, we link the program object file to the runtime one.

 In the file `src/main/c/golite_runtime`, we implemented the following functionality: printing to `stdout`, bounds checking, slice appending, string concatenation, and string comparison.

 The printing functionality is implemented in C mostly because:
 - Boolean are printed as "true" or "false" instead of 0 or 1